-- 4. Enter the information in the following fields.
-All fields are case-sensitive. - Enterprise-Enter Siebel's Enterprise Server name, for example, siebel.

-- Gateway-Enter the name of the gateway, for example, SDK-Lab2.
-This can be an IP address or a gateway name. - AppServer-Enter the name of the application server where you have access to all the metadata for the Siebel system, for example, SDK-Lab2.
-The metadata is the information regarding the Business Services and Business Objects, which is the container for Business Components. - ObjectManager-Enter the name of Siebel's Object Management server, for example, SCCObjMgr. - Username-The user's name. - Password-The user password.
+- 4. Enter the information in the following fields: - Enterprise-The name of the Siebel system Enterprise Server. - Gateway-The name of the gateway.
+This can be an IP address or a gateway name. - AppServer-The name of the application server where you have access to all the metadata for the Siebel system.
+The metadata is the information regarding the Business Services, Business Objects, and the Business Components. - ObjectManager-The name of the Object Management server. - Username-The username. - Password-The user password.